Stephen Taylor, Founding Publisher

 Walter V. Robinson

 Mr. Robinson is a graduate of Northeastern University and holds honorary degrees from Northeastern and Emerson College.
 Mr. Robinson served in the U.S. Army as an intelligence officer in Vietnam before joining The Boston Globe as an investigative reporter.
 He has held numerous positions at the Globe: He has covered local, state and national politics and the White House, and was the Middle East correspondent during the First Persian Gulf War.
 He has been city editor and metro editor, and led the Spotlight Team that won a Pulitzer Prize for Public Service for its reporting on the Roman Catholic Church’s sexual abuse scandal.
 Mr. Robinson currently holds the position of the editor-at-large at the Globe.
-He was distinguished professor of journalism at Northeastern from 2007 to 2014, and is the Edith Kinney Gaylord Visiting Professor in Investigative Journalism at the Walter Cronkite School of Journalism at Arizona State University.
+He was distinguished professor of journalism at Northeastern from 2007 to 2014, and was the Edith Kinney Gaylord Visiting Professor in Investigative Journalism at the Walter Cronkite School of Journalism at Arizona State University from 2016 to 2022.
 Mr. Robinson has been a journalism fellow at Stanford University, and is a board member of the New England First Amendment Coalition.

 Mr. Sapienza holds a Master’s Degree from Boston University and a Bachelor of Arts from the University of Pennsylvania.
 After graduating, Mr. Sapienza worked as a social worker and then joined his family’s tailoring and clothing business.
 He is the former CEO of Joseph Abboud Manufacturing, which has a manufacturing facility in New Bedford.
 Mr. Sapienza has served as the Chair of the Greater New Bedford Workforce Investment Board, Regeneration Committee and the New Bedford Economic Development Council, and he is on the Board of the New Bedford Whaling Museum and Bristol Community College in Fall River.
 In 2017, he received the Jacobs Award for outstanding leadership, vision, philanthropy and innovation.
 In 2018, Mr. Sapienza was the recipient of the Southcoast Businessperson of the Year award.